GregoryAshton/CheckGit/README.md

   may be useful if you know you have no internet connection, or the remote checking is extremely slow.

 * The default rcfile if `.batchgitrc` for compatibility with Max's [batchgotrc](https://github.com/maxhebditch/batchgit).
 If you want to have something different then run with `-r .nameofotherrc`.

 ## Installation

 `checkgit` can be installed with `pip install checkgit`.
-Alternatively if you want to install it from source, then the following should help:
+Alternatively if you want to install it from source, then clone the repo and

+    $ python setup.py install

+Once installed, you'll have an executable `checkgit` on your `PATH` which when called will start the indicator.
+Note that to work properly `checkgit` requires a file `~/.batchgitrc` listing the repos to check.

 ### Quickstart